The-Pikmin/petal/README.md

 </div>

 ```
-[!NOTE]
+[!NOTE] This is the backend application for the senior design project:
-This is the frontend application for the senior design project, "A07 - Computer Vision System for Plant Disease Diagnosis".
+"A07 - Computer Vision System for Plant Disease Diagnosis".
 ```

 # Introduction